 Then one day she picked me up to hang out with her and we went to a Head Start conference at the old Red Lion and she was introducing me to people and when asked me to share my story.
 Seriously?
 There were over 300 people there and I did it.
 That may have been my break through moment.

 I became like an open book after that.
-It seemed like you normal people liked me.
+It seemed like you average people liked me.
 That was a fear of mine in treatment.
 What if I did all the hard work involved in getting clean and changing my life, and no one liked me or I didn’t like myself.

 United Way moved to Spring Street and I did lots of direct mail, brought in people to help me and the next thing I know Dee Anne asks me if I’d be the Free Bus Pass Lady.
 It involved giving eligible people (I knew some of them from recovery) a ten ride pass on RVTD.
 I did that for over a year.
 Needless to say by then I’d become a familiar face around United Way.